Newsletter

 A1.2.
 Type and purpose of the data processing:

 All processing operations are required to provide the Product, and the complementary services based on the Main Contract concluded with the Customer (such as collection, processing, analysis, transfer, and storage).
+This includes, where applicable, the provision of Exportable Data and support for Switching and interoperability in accordance with the Data Act.

 A1.3.
 Categories of data subjects: